INS Utkrosh

 INS Utkrosh (IATA: N/A, ICAO: VOPB), is an Indian naval air station under the joint-services Andaman and Nicobar Command of the Indian Armed Forces.
-It is located near naval base INS Jarawa, on Port Blair in the Andaman & Nicobar Islands.
+It is located near naval base INS Jarawa on Port Blair, the capital city of the Andaman and Nicobar Islands.

 It shares airside facilities with Veer Savarkar International Airport which handles civilian traffic.

 History

 The airfield at Port Blair was transferred from the Directorate General of Civil Aviation to the Indian Navy on 9 March 1984.
 It was initially commissioned as INS Jarawa II.

-On 11 May 1985, the air station was formally commissioned as INS Utkrosh by then Defence Minister of India, P. V. Narasimha Rao, making it the first naval air station in Andaman & Nicobar Islands.
+On 11 May 1985, the air station was formally commissioned as INS Utkrosh by then Defence Minister of India, P. V. Narasimha Rao, making it the first naval air station in the Andaman and Nicobar Islands.
+The first Commanding Officer of the Station was Cdr SS Kahlon.
 Its location makes it an important strategic station for protecting India's maritime interests in the Bay of Bengal.
 It also serves as an important facility for undertaking humanitarian operations, such as disaster relief and evacuation of medical emergencies from the remote islands.

 The facilities at INS Utkrosh have been significantly upgraded.
 The runway has been lengthened to almost 11000 ft.
 Except for the civilian terminal operated by the Airports Authority of India, all other air traffic operations over Port Blair are undertaken by INS Utkrosh.

 The geography makes this a difficult airfield for aircraft, as a hillock at one end means that planes can land or take off only in one direction.
 Winds change here every six months, so pilots have to either take off or land with strong tail winds.